RhizomeDB/dbsp-notes/README.md

 ## 2.9.1 Aggregate Operator

-The aggregate operatortakes an [Indexed Z-Set] as input, and applies an aggregate function over it, to return a [Z-Set] that summarizes the values under each key, and associating a weight of `1` to each element.
+The aggregate operatortakes an [Indexed Z-Set] as input, and applies an aggregate function over it, to return a [𝕫-Set] that summarizes the values under each key, and associating a weight of `1` to each element.
 The resulting $\Bbb{Z}$-Set has no timestamps associated with any element.

 Implementations MAY support user defined aggregates, but MUST support the aggregate functions described in the [specification for the query language][PomoLogic Aggregates].